 If you want to create quality products, learning how to vacuum purge your BHO extracts is critical to remove residual solvent after extraction.
 We explain the science & equipment.

 Butane honey oil is a thick, golden sap-like cannabis concentrate that contains an abundance of cannabinoids and terpenes.
 This potent extract has been known by many names like butane hash oil or BHO, because it’s made using butane to extract the resinous material found in the cannabis plant.

 During processing, BHO is vacuum purged to remove excess solvents, which allows for a clean and flavorful product.
-As part of an optimized post-processing workflow, the vacuum purge removes the residual butane from BHO to be used safely as either medicine or recreation.
+As part of an optimized post-processing workflow, the vacuum purge removes the residual butane from BHO so it can be used safely either medicinally or recreationally.

 Vacuum Purging 101

 Crude oil, the raw oil that’s extracted from cannabis plant matter during BHO extraction, is put in a vacuum chamber that reduces atmospheric pressure.
 This process lowers the boiling point of butane so the oil can be purged of butane without damaging any of the therapeutic or psychoactive compounds in the marijuana plant material.

 At sea level, the weight of the atmosphere creates 29.92” inHg of pressure, which affects the boiling point of liquids.
 When there’s an increased atmospheric pressure, it takes more energy for liquids to boil, so their temperature will rise accordingly.